 MORE ON WRITING

 Let me take a look at it.
-I’m a working children’s ghostwriter and rewriter.
-I can turn you story into a publishable story that you’ll be proud of.
+I’m a working children’s ghostwriter, rewriter, and coach.
+I can turn your story into a publishable story that you’ll be proud of.